learnreactjs/learnreactjs.github.io/_posts/2018-05-01-react-concepts-and-getting-start.markdown

 ## Concepts

 React has quite a small API.
 This makes it fun to use, easy to learn, and simple to understand.
 However, being simple does not mean it’s familiar.
 There are a few concepts to cover before getting started.
-Let’s look at each in turn:
+Let's look at each in turn:

 ### React Elements